 If there is a risk that the ecology could be adversely affected at fully licensed rates of abstraction, then we will cap the licence at the historic maximum uptake to reduce the risk of ecological deterioration from the 2015 RBMP baseline.
-The standard period for assessing the historic maximum rate of an abstraction will be the 10 years prior to 2015 (2005 - 2015).
-The period for spray irrigation purposes will be the years 2000-2015, to better reflect the annual differences in climate and cropping patterns.
+The standard period for assessing the historic maximum rate of an abstraction will be the last 10 years, or longer where appropriate.
+This means that for agricultural licences, annual differences in climate and cropping patterns are taken into account.